Hardware & Portability: Build Quality on the Go

 All right,

-so what’s our take on the MPC sample?
+so what’s our take on the MPC Sample?
 Well, for years, producers have whined and complained and hollered and moaned about the converters and the sound on the MPC, and it didn’t sound like the old vintage MPCs.
-So finally, Akai has given these producers exactly what they’re asking for, something that competes and that offers the features of those exact MPCs in a price range that fits exactly where those producers are today.
+So finally, Akai has given these producers exactly what they’re asking for: something that competes and offers the features of those exact MPCs, in a price range that fits where those producers are today.

-Ultimately, this device is something that I am considering getting for my nine-year-old daughter.
+Ultimately, I am considering getting this device for my nine-year-old daughter.
 Why?
 Because I think it’s a great introduction into the NPC family, and I think it’s a super user-friendly way to start creating their own music, especially sampling their own sounds.

-For example, I saw her struggling with an idea she had in bringing it to fruition inside a van lab.
-But the simple loop she had made in sampling her sister.
+For example, I saw her struggling to bring an idea to fruition in a van lab.
+But the simple loop she had made by sampling her sister.
 If she had done this on the NPC, I feel like she would have been quickly making music in a matter of minutes, rather than struggling with the software, in order to just create something cool.

 I would encourage those people to stop chasing nostalgia and just go buy one of those older machines.
 Oh, today.
 Ultimately, this is a great alternative for people that want to stay inside of the a kite, ecosystem, and benefit from having another sampler, like an SP 404, is it necessary?